koenrane/KR-new-site/content/My research.md

 > <video autoplay muted loop playsinline alt="There are swarms of yellow spawners which randomly create yellow pellets, making it harder to pin down the impact of an action." type="video/mp4"><source type="video/mp4" src="https://assets.turntrout.com/static/images/posts/append_spawn_trajectories.mp4" type="video/mp4"></video></video>

 ### Reflections on this work
+Subtitle: Written in October 2024

-Looking back from October 2024, I feel fondness for this line of work.
+I feel fondness for this line of work.
 The feeling of making a difference - thrilling.
 Discovering new ideas - thrilling.
 Making light-hearted posts & steering my own research as a  PhD student - lovely.

 Considering the technical contributions themselves...
 AI has taken a different path than I imagined in 2018-2021.
 I thought the path to AGI would be longer, entailing real-world robotics and deep RL.
 Reality turned out to be much friendlier and softer.